A brief history of the festival …

 The rest, as they say, is history!

-Stephenville Theatre Festival is committed to the production of diverse professional theatre that engages, enlightens and entertains audiences.
+The Stephenville Theatre Festival is committed to the production of diverse professional theatre that engages, enlightens and entertains audiences, providing residents and visitors to the Southwest region of Newfoundland and Labrador access to the pleasures and benefits of professional theatre commonly enjoyed by Canadians in our country’s larger theatre centers.